 - Tap Your Profile (your name).

 You should also position speakers as ideally as possible.
 Keep them reasonably far from TVs, and make sure they’re sitting unobstructed near where you expect to use them.
 A hallway bookshelf might be a convenient place to put an Echo, but if you’re talking to Alexa from a nearby room, it’s going to have trouble hearing you.

 Echo alarms, timers, and notifications are too loud

-This Amazon Alexa problem is Echo-specific, since other Alexa speakers may operate differently, but often you’ll find alarms, timers, and other alerts louder than a speaker’s general volume.
+This problem is Echo-specific, since other Alexa speakers may operate differently, but you’ll often find alarms, timers, and other alerts louder than a speaker’s general volume.
 It’s not even an issue, necessarily, since you might consider (some) alerts so important that you need to hear them if you’re sleeping or in another room.

 If you want to reduce Echo alert volumes, the solution is in the Alexa app.

 - Select the Devices tab, then Echo & Alexa.

 - Choose the Echo you want to fix.